hazelcast/hazelcast-python-client/README.md

 client.shutdown()
 ```

-To learn more about `logging` module and its capabilities, please refer to the [logging cookbook](https://docs.python.org/3/howto/logging-cookbook.html) and [documentation](https://docs.python.org/3/library/logging.html) of the `logging` module.
+To learn more about `logging` module and its capabilities, please see the [logging cookbook](https://docs.python.org/3/howto/logging-cookbook.html) and [documentation](https://docs.python.org/3/library/logging.html) of the `logging` module.

 # 8. Development and Testing